 The Dangers of Using Personal Email for Work

 What's the harm in employees using personal email for work purposes?
-Plenty, in fact: privacy violations, falling out of legal compliance, potential for data theft and other risks.
-This WOOF article documents those risks, and gives advice on how to stop employees from using personal email at work.
+Plenty: privacy violations, disrupting legal compliance, potential for data theft, and more.
+This WOOF! article documents the risks, and gives you some ways to stop employees from using personal email at work.

 August 26, 2013